Toll Free Numbers: 1-888-414-6513 0-808-189-1052, All Other Countries - +27 21 791 0878

 • Meals: Breakfast

-Day 34 begins with a guided walking tour of Stone Town, where your guide will point out iconic landmarks, including the birthplace of the globally renowned singer, Freddy Mercury.
+Day 34 begins with a walking tour of Stone Town where your guide will point out well-known landmarks, including the birthplace of Freddy Mercury.
+Then we are collected for a road transfer to our beach resort in Nungwi where we will stay for two blissful nights.

 • Included Activity: Stone Town Walking Tour, Zanzibar Spice Tour

-• Optional Activities: Dhow Sailing Trips, Jozani Forest, Turtle Sanctuary, Scuba Diving, Snorkeling, Fishing, Village Tours, and more
+• Optional Activities: Dhow Sailing Trips, Turtle Sanctuary, Scuba Diving, Snorkeling, Fishing, Village Tours, and more

 • Meals: Breakfast, Lunch & Dinner (x2)

-Day 36: Zanzibar to Dar es Salaam – Tanzania
+Day 36: Zanzibar to Stone Town – Tanzania

-Sadly, it is time to bid farewell to the island and board our return ferry to Dar es Salaam this morning.
-Arriving back on the mainland of Tanzania this fantastic Africa Overland Tour comes to an end in Dar es Salaam.
+Sadly, it is time to bid farewell to the blissful Zanzibar Beaches after breakfast this morning and return to Stone Town where this fantastic Africa Overland Tour comes to an end.

 • Meals: Breakfast